How to Add a WooCommerce Booking Filter Widget On Your WooCommerce Bookings Site

 WooCommerce Bookings Filter, on the other hand, adds the cherry on top by letting users filter through the available listings and fine grain their search according to their own availability.

-WooCommerce Availability Filter adds a small filter box on the website where users can define their available dates and timing and filter the listings based on their own availability.
+The plugin adds a small availability search widget on the website where users can define their available dates and timing and filter the listings based on their own availability.

 Read on to learn how to integrate booking filters for WooCommerce with your WooCommerce booking plugin.